 A check is a payment method used to pay vendors that involves sending a physical paper check, that the vendor can then deposit into their bank account.
 Checks take up to a week to deliver to vendors, while ACH bank transfers tend to be complete in 2-3 days.

 Learn more about setting up payment methods for each of your vendors here.

 A contributor is a Corpay One user who can log in and submit bills to their company’s Corpay One account, but they do not have permission to manage permissions, workflows or other company settings.
 Their visibility can also be limited by an account administrator or owner.
 The contributor is perfect for an employee who needs to submit documents for approval, but does not have other accounting responsibilities.

 Read about the various roles and permissions in Corpay One here.

-A company is a business unit within a Corpay One account that has its own set of expenses, workflows and coworkers.
+A company is a business unit within a Corpay One account that has its own set of documents, workflows and coworkers.
 You’ll see your company name in the bottom left corner when you are logged in Corpay One, as well as in your settings.
 With an advisor account, you have the option to manage multiple companies at once.

 A coworker is simply another member of your team with a Corpay One account.
-As an administrator or owner in your company’s Corpay One account, you can easily add coworkers, as well as set their roles and permissions, by navigating to Settings > Coworkers.
+As an administrator or owner in your company’s Corpay One account, you can easily add coworkers, as well as set their roles and permissions, by navigating to Settings > Team.

 A credit note is a document that reflects a sum of money your vendor owes your company (as opposed to a bill, which represents money owed to the vendor).
 You can submit a document as a credit note either by clicking Add document > Credit note in the Bill Pay section or by sending it by email to your company's Send & Go address.
-In addition, you can always convert a bill to a credit note using the three dots in the top right corner of each expense.
+In addition, you can always convert a bill to a credit note using the three dots in the top right corner of each document.
 Rather than marking as paid like a bill, you must manually mark credit notes as “processed” when you have deducted them from bills.

 Learn more about processing credit notes here.